 Crucial aspects before implementing a customer loyalty strategy

 Let’s begin from the very start.
-Before you can do anything to build customer loyalty, you have to determine what loyalty means to you.
+Before you can do anything to build customer loyalty, you have to determine what loyalty means to you as retailer.
 How do you define it in your business, and what do you want a loyal customer to achieve?